-There’s some fantastic Belgian breweries that have run in the same family for centuries and now fall under the label Belgian Family Brewers.
-One of our favorites in this group is Tripel Karmaliet.
+There are some fantastic Belgian breweries that have run in the same family for centuries.
+One of our favorites is Tripel Karmaliet.
 It’s a fantastic beer and a great selection in the Belgian Tripel category.
 It’s not only one of the best beers in Belgium, but also one of the easiest of the best Belgian beers to find in the USA and elsewhere around the world in specialty shops.
 Beers like Tripel Karmaliet, brewed by Brouwerij Bosteels, has remarkably been in the same family since 1795!
 Duvel also falls under this label but as they’re a far bigger brewery, we don’t find their beers to be among Belgium’s best.

-Scientists have even discovered that certain Belgian beers can help you lose weight thanks to the good bacterias in their overly yeasty beers.
+Some Scientists have even made claims that certain Belgian beers can help you lose weight.
+That is thanks to the good bacterias in their overly yeasty beers.
 This is in moderation of course, not a six pack a night!

 Anheuser Busch-Inbev Beers

-If you see Belgian beer at a corporate event, chain restaurant or chain hotel, it’s likely to be Stella Artois, Hoegaarden, or Leffe which are now brewed by the largest beer company in the world, Anheuser Busch- Inbev.
-Some are tasty, but because they’re mass produced, they’re not as good of quality as many small batch beers.
+If you see Belgian beers at a corporate event, chain restaurant or chain hotel, it’s likely to be Stella Artois, Hoegaarden, or Leffe which are now brewed by the largest beer company in the world, Anheuser Busch- Inbev.
+Some of the beers are tasty.
+But because they’re mass produced and contain additives, they’re not as good of quality as many small batch beers.

-Cafe Leffe’s can be found scattered around Belgium and are similar to a Belgian TGI Friday’s.
-We ate at the restaurant in Leuven (home base of Anheuser Busch-Inbev) and found their food to be quality Belgian dishes and their beer selection surprised us by extending far beyond just Anheuser Busch-Inbev products.
-Their Trappist beer selection, among other outside choices, is very good!
+Cafe Leffe’s beer selection surprised us by extending far beyond just Anheuser Busch-Inbev products.
+Their Trappist beer selection, among other varieties, is very good!